ziadalame/frontend-nanodegree-mobile-portfolio/README.md

 - Moved all constant variables created inside the loop to outside.
 - Instead of getting the width of every pizza, I get the width of 1 pizza and apply it to all pizzas.
 This saves time instead of looping through elemnts and getting properties.

+### Acknowledgements

+A lot of search and inspiration has come from other projects but the submitted code has been fully written by myself.

 ### Contribution
 This project is licensed under the MIT license.